Frontal lobe epilepsy: Diagnosis

-Electroencephalography (EEG)

-EEG helps in finding out the exact area of the brain where seizures occur.
-In the case of FLE, the EEG is almost normal.
-MEG and electroencephalography (EEG) in the temporal domain provides a better and wider view of information exchange across networks in patients with impaired and unimpaired FLE.

 Neuroimaging for diagnosis

 Advancements in technology, has given rise to newer, more efficient methods of diagnosis, most prominent being in the domain of neuroimaging.
 The high spatial resolution from fMRI has implications on certain brain regions contributing to memory.
 The usage of task fMRI for examination of memory or other higher cognitive networks may also be used to predict ictal onset zone(s) in patients with FLE, giving the advantage of refinement of patient-specific analyses.
 The use of multi-modal approaches in association with neuroimaging techniques like fMRI and MEG or EEG will be informative in characterizing atypical functional brain networks in FLE.
 But, difficulty remains in the evaluation of potential compensatory mechanisms between patients with FLE with normal and impaired memory, without properly characterizing transfer of information during memory tasks.

-Genetic Counselling

-Diagnosis of ADNFLE, however, is not only based on neuroimaging, and ictal and interictal EEGs, but also on family history and genetic counseling.
-Certain molecular and genomics testing that can include multi-gene panel of CHRNA4, CHRNB2, CHRNA2, KCNT1, DEPDC5, CRH, serial single gene testing of pathogenic variants, and can also be comprehensive genomic testing.There has to be continuous neuroimaging and EEGs, for reevaluation at regular intervals, to keep a check on disease progression.

-Video EEG

-As the FLE occurred during sleep video EEG is one of the useful tools for diagnosis of FLE.
-The monitoring can be done in the sleep lab in the hospital overnight.
-Both brain activity, as well as behavioral movement, can be captured by using video EEG.

-PET Scan

-Positron emission tomography (PET) helps to locate epileptogenic loci.
-If the MRI were normal the PET scan could locate some abnormalities.